timmaxw/metacompiler/docs/translation-language.md

 The optional `'use'` is equivalent to putting a `('use' <name>)` directive after the `let` directive.

-The name brought into scope by a `let` directive is only visible after the `let` directive in the file.
+The order of `let` directives in the file does not matter; a name defined by a `let` directive is visible everywhere in the file.

 ## `js-repr` directives